Quramy/ts-graphql-plugin/README.md

 ## Usage

+First, confirm that your project has typescript(v2.3.x or later) and graphql.

+To install this plugin, execute the following:

 ```sh
 npm install ts-graphql-plugin -D
 ```

-Configure `plugins` section of your tsconfig.json, for example:
+And configure `plugins` section of your tsconfig.json, for example:

 ```json
 {